 Similarly, ride-hailing companies altered their business model because of the pandemic, switching to door-to-door, single-passenger rides while discontinuing ride-sharing services.
 Despite continuing pandemic-related challenges, our survey shows that many travelers will come back to ride-hailing and car-sharing, with a majority saying they plan to use these services the same or more after the pandemic.

 Respondents from countries where the pandemic was the worst were the least enthusiastic about returning to shared mobility modes, with respondents from Spain being the most negative about shared mobility services.
-In Singapore, where the pandemic only killed 27 people, there was much less resistance to the idea of using them during and after the pandemic.
+In Singapore, where the pandemic has only killed 30 people, there was much less resistance to the idea of using them during and after the pandemic.

 Based on our survey, it’s clear that the sharing economy has not retreated so much as it has morphed.
 In the new environment, micromobility looks set to take off as cities and consumers embrace its benefits.